 Working Toward a Positive School Climate

-Creating a comfortable and inclusive school environment is critical since children spend a great percentage of their waking hours there.
-For most, it’s their main form of social contact, so what happens in school has an enormous impact on their lives.
-At school, it’s up to everyone—educators, parents and students—to do everything they can to make all students feel welcome.
+Creating a comfortable and inclusive school environment is critical since children spend a significant percentage of their waking hours there.
+For most, it’s their primary form of social contact, so what happens in school has an enormous impact on their lives.
+At school, it’s up to everyone—educators, parents, and students—to do everything they can to make all students feel welcome.

 Although what works well in one school might not in another, there are some basic things that all schools can try:

 In general, a holistic approach is the best approach.
-This means that all areas of the school as well as the local community need to come and work together to address the problem of bullying in all its forms, including online.
+This means that all areas of the school and the local community need to come and work together to address the problem of bullying in all its forms, including online.

 More information about building a positive school climate and reducing cyberbullying both in and out of school can be found in ConnectSafely’s The Educator’s Guide to Social Media.